luzeduardo/ttt/README.md

 ## What's this project?

-This is a tic tac Tic Tac Toe PWA made with React [`create-react-app`](https://github.com/facebookincubator/create-react-app) tool.
+This is a tic tac Tic Tac Toe made with React [`create-react-app`](https://github.com/facebookincubator/create-react-app) tool.

 ## Local exec if you have docker and docker-compose installed